Journey's End: Act I

+Monday, 18 March 1918: evening.
 In the British trenches facing Saint-Quentin, Captain Hardy converses with Lieutenant Osborne, an older man and public school master, who has come to relieve him.
-Hardy jokes about the behaviour of Captain Stanhope, who has turned to alcohol to cope with the stress which the war has caused him.
+Hardy jokes about the behaviour of Captain Stanhope, who has turned to alcohol to cope with the stress that the war has caused him.
 While Hardy jokes, Osborne defends Stanhope and describes him as "the best company commander we've got".

 Private Mason, a servant cook, often forgets about ingredients and key parts of the food that he prepares for the officers.
 He is really part of the infantry but the company has let him be a part-time cook.

 Second Lieutenant Trotter is a rotund officer commissioned from the ranks who likes his food; he cannot stand the war and counts down each hour that he serves in the front line by drawing circles onto a piece of paper and then colouring them in.

 Second Lieutenant James "Jimmy" Raleigh is a young and naive officer who joins the company.
 Raleigh knew Stanhope from school, where Stanhope was skipper at rugby; Raleigh refers to Stanhope as Dennis.
 He also has a sister whom Stanhope is dating.

 Raleigh admits that he requested to be sent to Stanhope's company.
 Osborne hints to Raleigh that Stanhope will not be the same person he knew from school, as the experiences of war have changed him; however, Raleigh does not seem to understand.

 Stanhope is angry that Raleigh has been allowed to join him and describes the boy as a hero-worshipper.
 As Stanhope is in a relationship with Raleigh's sister Madge, he is concerned that Raleigh will write home and inform his sister of Stanhope's drinking.
 Stanhope tells Osborne that he will censor Raleigh's letters so this will not happen; Osborne does not approve.

 Stanhope has a keen sense of duty and feels that he must continue to serve rather than take leave to which he is entitled.
-He criticises another soldier, Second Lieutenant Hibbert, who he thinks is faking neuralgia in the eye so that he can be sent home instead of continuing fighting.
+He criticises another soldier, Second Lieutenant Hibbert, whom he thinks is faking neuralgia in the eye so that he can be sent home instead of continuing fighting.

 Osborne puts a tired and somewhat drunk Stanhope to bed.
 Stanhope, as well as the other officers, refers to Osborne as "Uncle".